JavaScript Window Screen Object. Here’s What You Need To Know

 <button type="button" onclick="getResolution();">Get Resolution</button>

-How To Get Available Width And Height Of The Screen Using JavaScript
+How To Get Available Width And Height Of The Screen In JavaScript

-The screen’s available width and height is equal to screen’s actual width and height minus width and height of interface features like the taskbar in Windows.
+The screen’s available width and height are equal to the screen’s actual width and height minus the width and height of interface features like the taskbar in Windows.
 Here’s an example:

 <script>